shantnu/Path/content/astrology.md

 ## The Goal of Astroloy is to Guide us Spiritually, Not Make Silly Predictions

-Let me preface this by saying: Astrology is a joke, a bullshit lie spread by con artists to prey on the helpless.
+Let me preface this by saying: Astrology(at least for predicting the future) is a joke.
 I say this as someone who trained in and practiced astrology for a long time.

-Most astrology is full of guesses, [Cold Reading](https://en.wikipedia.org/wiki/Cold_reading) and [Barnum Statements](https://en.wikipedia.org/wiki/Barnum_effect) .

-Things like *You work very hard, but no one appreciates you*. *You love everyone, but people don't love you back*.
-Everyone fucking believes they are a hard working Jesus who no one loves back.

-Want me to get more specific?
-I'll make a prediction about you *right now*: When you were a child, you hurt your knee or head very badly, so much so you might have needed a doctor.

-Wow, I'm psychic.

-NOT.

-70-90% of children hurt their knee or head.
-It's simple physics.
-Kids like to fuckin' run around, and they fall a lot.
-The way the human body works is, you'll land on your head, knees or elbows.
-Elbows injuries mean you could use your hands to protect your fall, and so are not that serious.
-Head or knee injuries are more serious and need doctors, and you are more likely to remember them.

-But tell people bullshit like *I can see a disturbance in your aura* or *Your Saturn is heavy, it will attack your knees* and they will be SOOOOOOO impressed.
-Because Saturn has nothing better to do than fucking with your knees. */end sarcasm mode*

 The reason Im so negative about astrology is that, at least in India where I come from, it has become a weapon to scare people and extort money out of them.
 Also, maybe it's a cultural  thing, but Indian astrologers are trained to focus on the negative.
 There might be a 100 good things in your chart, but they will take the one negative and spend 45 minutes talking about it.